 But with the D610’s auto white-balance system, taking photos and videos in artificial lighting is a breeze, as it has been updated to produce more accurate color and realistic skin tones.

 24.3 Megapixel FX-Format CMOS Sensor

-The D610 comes with the EXPEED 3 processing system, which manages all the data stored in the camera perfectly and saves and transfers it with remarkable speed.
-Plus, it loads all the menus and settings quickly for choosing, which is always good.
-It also enables up to a maximum of 6 frames per second in case of continuous shooting, with the minimum being 3 at full resolution in both FX and DX video formats.
+The D610 comes with the EXPEED 3 Processing System, which manages all the data stored in the camera perfectly and saves and transfers it with remarkable speed.
+Plus, it loads all the menus and settings quickly, which is always good.
+It also enables up to a maximum of six frames per second for continuous shooting, with the minimum being three at full resolution in both FX and DX video formats.